a8cteam51/special-projects-blocks-monorepo/jp-related-posts-query-loop/readme.txt

 **Notes:**

 - This block variation uses Jetpack's Related Posts feature.
 If Jetpack is not activated or it returns no results, the block will display random posts from the site.
-- In the editor, the block will display random posts.
+- In the editor, the block will display the latest posts.

 == Changelog ==